nrk/PredisServiceProvider/README.md

 ```

 Client instances will be exposed to your application using `$app['predis'][$alias]` where `$alias` is the key
 used to populate the items of `predis.clients`.
+You can optionally define a default client by specifying its
+alias in `predis.default_client` to make it accessible by invoking methods of `Predis\Client` directly  against
+`$app['predis']`.
 Each client instance will be initialized lazily upon first access.

 You can find more details on how to use this provider in the `examples` directory or the test suite,